gruberlopez/json2orca/README.md

 - Ensure that the JSON file is properly formatted for this conversion script.
 - ORCA software must be installed and available in your system's PATH.
-- This ORCAs are compatible with [ioChem-BD](https://www.iochem-bd.com/)
+- These ORCAs are compatible with [ioChem-BD](https://www.iochem-bd.com/) software.

 ### Contact

-For any issues or questions, feel free to contact the developer or create an issue in the repository.
+If you have any issues or questions, please contact the developer or create an issue in the repository.